maniman303/FrostyToolsuite/README.md

 This build has both the garden warfare 1 profile and the frosty mod manager linux patch.

-(Although it says "Linux" this is just the windows version.
+(Although it says "Linux" this is just the windows version with additional tweaks.
 Which also works on windows, duh)

 # [Guide 📕](https://github.com/Twig6943/FrostyToolsuiteGW1Linux/blob/1.0.6.3_mod/Guide.md)